The Intelligence Explosion Is Happening Now

 The origins of the intelligence explosion

-The intelligence explosion can be traced back through our
+The intelligence explosion can also be traced back through our hominid

 The origin of the intelligence explosion can be traced back